 In KS3, our pupils are with us for 12 weeks.
 Art is used to help our pupils in KS3 express themselves as well as achieve skills needed for further studies in Art at GCSE.
 We complete smaller projects in various media, have guest workshops in areas such as wire art and pottery, and help our pupils improve in their refection and evaluation abilities through meaningful discussion about the art and artists we explore.

-At the Maidstone and Malling Alternative Provision, we intend to deliver high-quality art GCSE lessons that will inspire the students to think innovatively and to develop a creative practical understanding.
-The curriculum provides children with opportunities to develop their skills using a range of media and materials.
-During the lessons, students will learn the skills of drawing, painting, printing, collage, 3D work and some digital art.
-The students are given the opportunity to explore and evaluate different creative ideas.
-During the course, students will be introduced to a range of works and develop knowledge of the styles and vocabulary used by famous artists.
-They will also have the opportunity to visit art galleries and museums which will help to expand their cultural capital.
+We deliver AQA GCSE Art and Design – Fine Art to our KS3 cohort.
+We inspire pupils to think innovatively and to develop a creative practical understanding.
+Pupils are given opportunities to develop their skills using a range of media and materials.
+During the lessons, pupils learn the skills of drawing, painting, printing, collage, 3D work and some digital art.
+They explore and evaluate different creative ideas.
+During the course, pupils are introduced to a range of works and develop knowledge of the styles and vocabulary used by famous artists.
+They also have the opportunity to visit art galleries and museums, expanding their cultural capital.
 The skills they acquire are applied to their cross-curricular topics.
 Many areas of art link with mathematical ideas of shape and space; e.g. when printing repeating patterns and thinking about 3D shapes to support structures.
-The students are expected to be reflective and evaluate their work, thinking about how they can make changes and keep improving.
-Students are encouraged to take risks, experiment and then reflect on why some ideas and techniques are successful or not for a particular project.
+The pupils are expected to be reflective and evaluate their work, thinking about how they can make changes and keep improving.
+Pupils are encouraged to take risks, experiment and then reflect on why some ideas and techniques are successful/unsuccessful for their chosen theme.